 But isn’t this “confusion” actually the very point and promise of the Kingdom?
 God lavishes his blessings on those who have been judged unworthy.
 Perhaps the real scandal is in pretending that God joins us in our liturgical algebra, that he is honored or that liturgy is “kept safe” by keeping undesirables away.
 Perhaps the real scandal is in politicizing the blessings of God, determining the conditions by which and under which they can be offered.
 It isn’t scandalous to bless a married couple.
 It’s scandalous to throw them a cheap consolation prize in the name of God and send them on their way, into the non-liturgical world, while you congratulate yourself for protecting the liturgy from contamination.

 As Schmemann pointed out, there are two different approaches to liturgical theology: we can treat the liturgy as an object for theology, or as the source of theology.
-Or as David W. Fagerberg puts it, we can look at liturgy or through it.
+As David W. Fagerberg puts it, we can look at liturgy or through it.
 Schmemann’s liturgical theology takes the second route.
 When we look through the liturgy as if we’re looking through a tiny crack in our living room wall, we see an entire world opening up.
 Liturgy is important because it trains our vision to look for the world beyond our tiny homes.
 But when it focuses its vision on itself, calls attention to only itself and its own boundaries, liturgy loses its vocation, which is to gather up all creation and remind it that it is blessed.

 Liturgy’s role is less as an impermeable structure than as a springboard.
 The Christian liturgy should catapult us into the wider world so that we can bring it with us into the Kingdom.
 In other words, the liturgy should push us out of our place, and we should take the liturgy with us into new places that don’t yet understand themselves liturgically.
 Indeed, liturgy should make us question the very idea of such rigidly defined places.